anuchandy/azure-mcp/docs/dev/Debug-LiveTest.md

 Get-Process | Where-Object { $_.ProcessName -like "*azmcp*" } | Select-Object Id, ProcessName, Path
 ```
 5. Open the Command Palette (`Cmd+Shift+P` on Mac, `Ctrl+Shift+P` on Windows/Linux), select **Debug: Attach to .NET 5+ or .NET Core process**, and enter the `azmcp` process ID.
-6. The debugger should attach and hit the breakpoint.
+6. The debugger should attach to `azmcp` and hit the breakpoint in command file.